oxidecomputer/maghemite/README.md

 ## External Routing Protocols

 Unlike DDM, external routing is a coordination among several protocols and configuration mechanisms.
-Currently these include BGP, BFD and static routing.
+Currently, these include BGP, BFD, and static routing.
 These all share a common RIB.
 They also live in a common daemon `mgd`.
 Each protocol is implemented as a library and `mgd` manages execution for each protocol.
 The RIB for these protocols lives in [rib](rdb) and the lower half